GSKang94/my_Documentation/assets/notes/React.md

 # Events

 !
-In React, it’s conventional to use `on[Event]` names for props which represent events and `handle[Event]` for the methods whicThe event naming convention is to prefix the function with `handle the events.
+In React, it’s conventional to use `on[Event]` names for props which represent events and `handle[Event]` for the methods which handle the events.

-`.

 ```javascript
 class Foo extends Component {